-Our home is at the top of the hill, you can't miss it, and we'd be glad to help if you need anything.
+Our home is at the top of the hill.
+We are likely to be there if you need anything.
 We might come by to say hi but will otherwise stay out of your way.
-You'll be about 25 minutes from Iowa City and 35 from Davenport, and only 10 minutes north of I-80.
+Iowa City is about 25 minutes away and Davenport about 35.
+We're only 10 minutes north of Interstate 80.
 The best hamburgers around are at the Tipton Family Restaurant about 15 minutes east.
-There's good Mexican in Tipton as well, but also in West Branch about the same distance west.
-Both towns have locally-owned grocery stores we encourage you to support.
+Both West Branch and Tipton have locally-owned grocery stores we encourage you to support.

 - Check in: After 2PM